willtaylor072/Will_Taylor_FPM_4YP-main/README.md

 Exposure time of 0.5s is good for USAF, lower exposures can be used if darkfield is being washed out (too bright or noisy)
 * 0.3s good for natural samples

+Also larger LED to sample distance might be useful for natural samples, to provide more redundant data in reconstruction For the USAF target we used the shortest LED to sample distance to include the highest frequency spacial information and get the best resolution, but natural samples might need a larger brightfield region to reconstruct effectively

+Green LED light (550nm) worked well - didn't require much adjustment to exposure (just a slight increase of say 100ms) Objective is corrected for 550nm spherical aberrations, so may reduce noise in darkfield (not extensively tested)

 Main aberrations are spherical (and usually some defocus)

+Nominal upsampling ratio of 5 is usually good

 Data gathering time for 15x15 with 0.3-0.5s exposue ~ 90-120s
 Reconstruction time for 300x300 greyscale image with 8 iterations using ePIE and no LED correction ~ 70s (for raspberry pi 5 8Gb)